dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes.md

 Kustomize is an open-source configuration management tool for Kubernetes.

 It allows you to define and manage Kubernetes objects such as deployments, Daemonsets, services, configMaps, etc for multiple environments in a declarative manner without modifying the original YAML files.

-To put it simply, you have a single source of truth for YAMLs, and you patch required configurations on top of the base YAMLs as per the environment requirements.

-Suppose you want to deploy applications to Kubernetes and you have multiple environments i.e. dev, uat, prod etc. In each environment, you might have different configurations for the deployments.

 The kustomize module is built into kubectl.
 You can use customize directly via kubectl.
 You can verify it using the following command.